coder/coder/docs/templates/tutorial.md

 then modify it for your needs.
 Coder makes this easy with starter templates for popular development targets like Docker, Kubernetes, Azure, and so on.
-Once your template is up and running, you can edit it in the Coder web page.
+Once your template is up and running, you can edit it in the Coder dashboard.
 Coder even handles versioning for you so you can publish official updates or revert to previous revisions.

 In this tutorial, you'll create your first template from the Docker